yoctometric/lifedisplay/README.md

 ## Hardware
 The required materials are:

- - One HT16K33 8x8 LED Backpack, with a matching 8x8 LED matrix square
+ - One HT16K33 8x8 LED Backpack, with a matching 8x8 bi-color LED matrix square
  - One Raspberry Pi (RPI).
 This project was designed and tested on the Raspberry Pi 3B+
  - Three push buttons and three 470 ohm resistors
  - A breadboard and some wires / jumper cables